Skip to content

 Profiles are stored in a profiles.toml file. dspy-profiles locates this file with a clear, git-like precedence:

-1. Project-Specific File: It searches for a profiles.toml in the current directory and its parent directories.
+2. Project-Specific File: Search for a profiles.toml in the current directory and its parent directories.

 3. Global File: If neither of the above is found, it falls back to the global default at ~/.dspy/profiles.toml.